What is an EWS1 form and why are they needed?

 Following the new valuer guidance from RICS which is supported by the Government, valuers will adopt a risk-based approach to the use of EWS1 forms.
-We anticipate many lenders will implement this guidance which could see the number of EWS1 requests fall.
+Many lenders have implemented this guidance and the number of EWS1 requests has fallen.
 However, this is a decision for each lender to make based on their own risk appetite.

 My building does not have cladding, do I need an EWS1 form?

 No. Generally, buildings which have neither cladding nor a combustible timber balcony do not, and have never, required an EWS1.
 However, there are some buildings which externally look to be brick or stone built, but in fact have a brick or stone slip external wall system which constitutes cladding.
 Some buildings also have decorative panels between windows/ floors which might mean assessment is still needed.